prathits012/songData/README.md

 Installation for billboard.py
 ------------

-Required for proper functioning

-clone this repo and run `python setup.py install`.
+clone this repo and run `python setup.py install` for proper functions

-Year-end charts have `previousYear` (and `nextYear`) instead.

 ### More resources